Finding Nemo in the Andamans!

 Our home for the next 2 days would be Munjoh Resort, a gorgeous luxury resort with its very own, stunning beach.
 From here, we moved to Barefoot Resort at Radhanagar Beach, where we stayed for a day.
 Radhanagar beach is considered to be one of the best beaches in Asia, and rightly so!
 Its turquoise waters and sparkling white sand are like a postcard come to life.
 If there is one and only one thing you should do at this beach, it’s to sit back and do nothing!

 After having lazed by the sparkling azure beaches of the Indian Ocean we left for our first SCUBA dive.
 Our dive operators were the amazing folks from Dive India.
-Dive India is, by far, one of the best service providers for SCUBA diving on the island.
+Dive India is, by far, one of the best service providers for SCUBA diving on the islands of India.
 We found them at the popular Full Moon Café that serves the most heart-warming and soul-stirring food on the island.
 Honestly, unwinding at this café is an absolute must-do!

 We were briefed by the Dive India team, and after all the formalities we were strapped up in our dive suits and taken to a beach where we would go diving.
 Much to my excitement, this reef was called the Nemo Reef – if this isn’t a sign, I don’t know what is!
 Nemo’s Reef is also known as the classroom reef, as it is perfect for beginner divers.
 It’s an easily accessible dive site, with a shallow sandy patch bordered by a lively reef starting just off an enchanting mangrove beach.
 The marine biodiversity is thriving here and how!